takecontrolsoft/multiDBQ/README.md

 # MultiDBQ
 Executing a same query on multiple databases with same structure.

+## Benefits
+* Comparing data available in different databases with the same schema.
+You can compare your Dev and Production environment databases.
+* Sending the same data to all the databases with the same schema.
+For example if you need to change some setting to a domain name, or file path, ip address or something else in all the databases, you can do it with one simple UPDATE query on all the databases that matches the schema.
+* SELECT, INSERT or UPDATE data to all units when working with multi databases softwares, which separate each unit to a new generated database.
+* Viewing the database name next to specific data, client name, or address, in order to find the correct database name you need.
+This is useful in case you want to take this database Offline or to Restore it.

 ## Screen

 <img src="https://raw.githubusercontent.com/takecontrolsoft/multiDBQ/refs/heads/main/Screen.png" alt="MultiDBQ by Take Control - software & infrastructure" width="60%">